John von Neumann: Eidetic memory

 Von Neumann was also noted for his eidetic memory, particularly of the symbolic kind.
 Herman Goldstine writes:

 Von Neumann was reportedly able to memorize the pages of telephone directories.
 He entertained friends by asking them to randomly call out page numbers; he then recited the names, addresses and numbers therein.
-In his autobiography Stanislaw Ulam writes that Johnny's memory was auditory rather than visual.
-He did not have to any extent an intuitive 'common sense' for guessing what may happen in a given physical situation.
+Stanisław Ulam believed that von Neumann's memory was auditory rather than visual.